“We are perishing for want of wonder, not for want of wonders.” G.K. Chesterton~

 One day: A granddaughter was sick along with me.
 Two bad cases of winter yuck: coughing and head stuff.
 We each claimed a couch and a blanket.
 Since she is the other Rod Serling fan in the family, I put in a DVD of Twilight Zone episodes.
 Black and white images flickered in the glow of a wood fire and a lit tree.

 We found a twilight of wonder with Serling voicing over our dreams.

-Thursday: Still sick, but in solitude, I wanted to stitch away some time.
+The next day: Still sick, but in solitude, I wanted to stitch away some time.
 To finish restoring a quilt.
-If I finished it (and applied some Lysol), two granddaughters could dream underneath it for our annual New Year’s overnight.
+If I finished it (and applied some Lysol), two granddaughters could dream underneath it for our then annual New Year’s overnight.